Ino Anastasia

 Ino, renamed Aelia Anastasia (died 593) was the Empress consort of Tiberius II Constantine (r.
-578–582) of the Byzantine Empire, and Augusta from 578 until her death.
+578–582) of the Eastern Roman Empire, and Augusta from 578 until her death.

 Life

 Early life and marriages

 According to the account of John of Ephesus, Ino came from Daphnudium, possibly the island of Daphnousia off the coast of Bithynia in the Black Sea.
 She was first married to the optio Ioannes, a low-ranking executive officer of the Byzantine army.
 They had a daughter who was betrothed to Tiberius.
 Her husband and daughter both died prior to the conclusion of the marriage contract, and Ino herself married Tiberius instead.

 John of Ephesus mentions that Ino and Tiberius had three children.
 Daughters Constantina and Charito are known by name.
 The third child is considered to have died prior to the elevation of Tiberius to the rank of Caesar.

 Caesar's wife

 Tiberius served as Comes Excubitorum (Commander of the Excubitors) under Justin II.
 Justin reportedly suffered from temporary fits of insanity and was unable to perform his duties as early as the fall of the important fortress of Dara to Khosrau I of the Sassanid Empire in November 573.
 East Roman historians such as Evagrius Scholasticus and Menander Protector mention Tiberius as gaining power alongside Sophia, wife of Justin.
 As a regent, Sophia recommended Tiberius in the position of caesar.

 According to the chronicle of Theophanes the Confessor, Tiberius was officially appointed Caesar by Justin on 7 December 574.
 He was also adopted by Justin and thus became his appointed heir.
 At this point Ino emerged as Caesarissa, the second-ranking lady in the Empire.

 The Ecclesiastic History of John of Ephesus and the chronicle of Theophanes the Confessor both record that Sophia considered planning to marry Tiberius herself.
 His current marriage was seen as an offense to her, and Ino and her daughters were not allowed to enter the Great Palace of Constantinople.
 They were instead settled in the palace of Hormisdas, residence of Justinian I prior to his elevation to the throne.
 According to John of Ephesus, Tiberius joined them every evening and returned to the Great Palace every morning.
 Sophia also refused to let the ladies at court visit Ino and her daughters as a token of respect to them.

 Eventually however, to escape Sophia's displeasure, Ino and her daughters left Constantinople for her native Daphnudium.
 According to John of Ephesus, Tiberius left Constantinople to visit Ino when she fell sick.